-There are plenty of childproofing products you can purchase, but there are also some simple tricks and tips that do the job quite well and could save you time and money.
+There are plenty of childproofing products you can purchase, but there are also some simple tricks and tips that do the job quite well and could save you time, money, and extra stress.

 1. Rubber Bands on Cabinet Doors

-Some parents have complained that safety locks can get annoying, and others say all their spring release latches broke after a short time.
-Rubber bands are easily replaceable.
+Some parents have complained that safety locks can get annoying, and others say the spring release latches break after a short time.
+Consider using rubber bands instead, as they do the trick and are easily replaceable.

-Jess Miller, from the website Parent.guide, reviewed all different types of cabinet locks.
-She suggests moving all products containing anything that could be harmful into one location.
-Then you don’t have to worry about locking up a bunch of different cupboards and cabinets.
+Bonus tip: Move all products containing anything that could be harmful into one location.
+Then you won’t have to worry about locking numerous cupboards and cabinets.

 2. Tape on Electrical Outlets

-An easy way to cover up outlets is to use tape.
-Masking tape, duct tape, painter’s tape, it all works fine.
-In fact, some parents even use Band-Aids.
-However, Whitney Harris from the site Red Tricycle suggests avoiding cartoon bandages that could be attractive to youngsters.
+To make an easy DIY outlet cover, use masking tape, duct tape, or painter’s tape.
+In fact, some parents even use adhesive bandages.
+However, Whitney Harris from Red Tricycle suggests avoiding using bandages with cartoon characters since those could attract youngsters.

-A few mommy bloggers recommend keeping blue painter’s tape in the diaper bag for quickly babyproofing outlets when you’re visiting family or staying in a hotel.
-Plus, that kind of tape is less likely to leave sticky residue behind.
+Many mommy bloggers recommend keeping blue painter’s tape in the diaper bag for quickly baby-proofing outlets when you’re visiting family or staying in a hotel.
+Painter’s tape is designed to leave little or no sticky residue.

-4. Test Toys with a Toilet Paper Tube
+4. Test Toys with a Toilet Paper Roll

 5. The DIY Door Muff

-However, if a toddler gets locked inside a bathroom or laundry room where they could ingest harmful chemicals, it can be scary.
+When a child accidentally gets locked inside a room, you could be spending time taking a doorknob off to get her or him out.
+However, if a toddler gets locked inside a bathroom or laundry room where she or he could ingest harmful chemicals, it can be scary.

 6. Use Pool Noodles and Tennis Balls

-A new and innovative child-resistant closure is helping make a variety of packaging for household products safer for families.
-The Child-Guard® zipper closure, also branded as Slider-Guard®, is designed to keep kids out.
+An innovative child-resistant closure is helping make a variety of household product packaging safer for families.
+The Child-Guard® closure, also branded as Slider-Guard® closure, is designed to help keep kids out of the package.